vikingeducation/assignment_sort_node/README.md

-# assignment_sort_node
+# Sorting Algorithms

-Insertion and Merge Sort assignment

-Alex and Will
+An exploration of sorting algorithms implemented in JavaScript with benchmarks.
+Check out my [article](https://medium.com/@rwillt/implementing-sorting-algorithms-in-javascript-b08504cdf4a9) on the subject!

+* Insertion
+* Bubble
+* Merge
+* Quick
+* Radix